opentelecoms-org/client-launch/README.txt

 for example, adding the query parameter "message" to an XMPP URI.
 Otherwise, the client may choose to start the session using any of those methods.

+Make sure you include a logging implementation such as slf4j-simple in your application classpath so that you can see the log messages.

 Adding support for other softphones
 -----------------------------------